Ducks, Newburyport: Plot

 The narrator repeatedly professes deep affection for her mother, whom she refers to as "Mommy."
 In one recollection, the narrator reveals that when her mother was a child, she (Mommy) was saved by a sister from drowning in a lake in Newburyport, Massachusetts, after she went chasing after ducks.
 The word combinations "ducks, Newburyport" and "Newburyport, ducks" appear several times in the narrator's free-association.
 The narrator dwells on her mother's cancer and death at a relatively young age, which the narrator claims "broke" her.
 She considers the way that her life since her mother's death has been marked by grief and ennui, although she also celebrates the things that bring her joy in life, such as her second husband (Leo) and her children.

 In the course of the narrator's stream-of-consciousness various narrative incidents are revealed.
 In one, the narrator is delivering pies in the middle of winter when her car gets a flat tire.
 Having forgotten her cell phone, she waits in her car in the cold for help for an extended period before a tow-truck driver named Jesus saves her.
 In another incident of stranding, the narrator takes her children to the local shopping mall, where they are prevented from leaving by a severe rainstorm and flash flooding.

 The narrator often frets about global problems and how these might negatively affect her and her family.
 These problems include the following: climate change; the mistreatment of industrial livestock (especially chickens); viral pandemics; mass shootings and other forms of violence; economic uncertainty; and the U.S. presidency of Donald Trump.
 A frequently mentioned problem is the widespread pollution of the world's streams, lakes, and oceans by plastic, industrial chemicals, and pharmacological substances.

 The continuous stream-of-consciousness is interrupted only by short episodes of a story involving a mountain lioness.
 These interludes are revealed by a separate, omniscient narrator.
 They are inserted into the single-sentence narrative at intervals.
 Unlike the rest of the novel, the lioness episodes exhibit a more customary narrative structure, with discrete sentences, paragraphs, and a focused, cohesive story.
-In this sub-plot, the lioness (probably an eastern cougar) mates and then gives birth to a litter cubs in the wilderness of Appalachia.
+In this sub-plot, the lioness (probably an eastern cougar) mates and then gives birth to a litter of cubs in the wilderness of Appalachia.
 Later, while the lioness is away from her den, the cubs are found and taken by humans.
 The lioness then roams West Virginia, Pennsylvania, and Ohio in search of them.
 The novel includes a map of the lioness's circuitous quest, which describes a colossal spiral, terminating at Alligator Mound in Granville, Ohio.
 After each lioness episode, the single-sentence stream-of-consciousness narrative resumes.